OpenListTeam/docs/docs/guide/webdav.md

 - If you want to add, delete or modify files, you also need to open the permission of `Webdav Manage`

+Besides, since v3.42.0, writing to WebDAV not only requires the `Webdav Manage` permission but also basic permissions such as `rename`, `delete`, and `copy`.

 :::

 ### **WebDAV config**